UNIQUE BIRDS AND STILL LIFE PAINTINGS IN OILS

 The central composition and simplicity draws the eye to the birds.

-The artist’s muse.
-Coal tit and paintbrushes.
+The poser.
 Oils on canvas.

 Still life oil painting of a coal tit perching on bowl of strawberries.